xin-hedera/hedera-mirror-node/docs/monitor/README.md

             samplePercent: 1.0
 ```

-For performance testing subscribers, the `hedera.mirror.monitor.subscribe.clients` property should be adjusted higher to
+For performance testing subscribers, the `hiero.mirror.monitor.subscribe.clients` property should be adjusted higher to
 control the pool of client connections to the server.
 Since the communication is asynchronous, a number between 1-10
 should suffice.
 Additionally, the
-`hedera.mirror.monitor.subscribe.grpc.subscribers` property can be adjusted to increase the number of concurrent
+`hiero.mirror.monitor.subscribe.grpc.subscribers` property can be adjusted to increase the number of concurrent
 subscribers for that scenario.

 ## REST API